wubigo/wubigo.github.io/back/content/post/Set-up-a-personal-VPN-in-the-cloud/index.md

-## Configure the VPN Clients
+## 配置WINDOWS客户端

 Certificates and configuration files that users will need are placed in the configs directory.
 Make sure to secure these files since many contain private keys.
 All files are saved under a subdirectory named with the IP address of your new Algo VPN server.

-- install wireguard on windows
+- 下载wireguard on windows

 [wireguard-amd64-0.1.1.msi](https://f000.backblazeb2.com/file/wubigo/wireguard-amd64-0.1.1.msi)